nathaniel-may/BufferedZipper/README.md

 Buffer size can be limited by either the number of elements or by the in-memory size of the elements.
 In order for the zipper to remain operational with buffer sizes of `0` the focus is _not_ included in measurements of buffers.

 ## Examples
-This examples uses the alternative methods `nextT`, `prevT`, and the function `applyT` that return the `cats.data.OptionT` monad transformer for easy composability.
+This example uses the alternative methods `nextT`, `prevT`, and the function `applyT` that return the `cats.data.OptionT` monad transformer for easy composability.
 ```scala
 import cats.effect.IO
 import zipper.{BufferedZipper, Unlimited}